ICanBoogie/Routing/README.md

 $dispatcher = new Dispatcher($routes);
 $response = $dispatcher($request);
+$response();
 ```

 Before the route is dispatched the `ICanBoogie\Routing\Dispatcher::dispatch:before` event of class
-[BeforeDispatchEvent][] is fired.
-Event hooks may use this event to provide a response and cancel
+[Dispatcher\BeforeDispatchEvent][] is fired.
+Event hooks may use this event to provide a response
-the dispatching.
+and cancel the dispatching.

-If an exception is raised during the dispatching, the `ICanBoogie\Routing\Route::rescue` event
+If an exception is raised during the dispatch, the `ICanBoogie\Routing\Route::rescue` event
-of class [RescueEvent][] is fired.
+of class [Route\RescueEvent][] is fired.
 Event hooks may use this event to rescue the route and
 provide a response, or replace the exception that will be thrown if the rescue fails.

-The `ICanBoogie\Routing\Dispatcher::dispatch` event of class [DispatchEvent][] is fired if
+The `ICanBoogie\Routing\Dispatcher::dispatch` event of class [Dispatcher\DispatchEvent][] is fired
-the route has been dispatched successfully.
-Event hooks may use this event to alter the response.
+if the route has been dispatched successfully.
+Event hooks may use this event to alter the
+response.